Copyright © 2002 jsd

 As mentioned in section 3.1, the lab-frame weight m g@L is approximately but not exactly equal to m δg(r, M).
 In theory, m g@L would exactly equal m δg(r, M) for the lab frame on an isolated airless nonrotating spherical homogeneous planet, but there aren’t any of those around here.

-In this section we consider the direction of the gravity vector; if you are interested in the magnitude, see section 5.
+In this section we consider the direction of the gravitational acceleration vector; if you are interested in the magnitude, see section 5.

-The direction of our lab-frame gravity vector is consistent with the conventional notions of vertical and horizontal.
+The direction of our lab-frame gravitational acceleration vector is consistent with the conventional notions of vertical and horizontal.
 A table in the laboratory is considered horizontal if things don’t spontaneously roll off it, which is dependent on g@L (not gN or δg(r, M)).

 The surface of a liquid at rest is an isopotential surface, locally and globally.
 The local orientation of this surface defines what we mean by horizontal.
 That is to say, the ordinary notion of “sea level” does not makes sense unless we include centrifugal terms in our notion of gravity.
 Operationally, this means that an undisturbed pool of water is horizontal, and an undisturbed plumb line is vertical.